Mridusai/Codefundo_2018/README.md

 The use of social media, drones, satellite imagery through GIS, real-time disaster modeling, and widespread connectedness means more efficient and necessary information flow.
 Immediate information on the most damaged areas of a city or locations of where people remain stranded saves lives.
 Real-time data allows emergency management to develop more targeted response plans, a technological leap from search and rescue strategies decades ago.

 Capabilites of technology to predict the atrocities of nature are limited by the large variations in various factors that determine the severity of the natural disaster.
-A technolical model to predict the natural disaster, hence cannot be hundred percent accurate but is competent in minimizing the adversities of such events.
+A technolical model to predict the natural disaster, hence cannot be a hundred percent accurate but is competent in minimizing the adversities of such events.
 Keeping these points in mind we propose the following solutions: